 What Is the Jones Act?

 The Jones Act, formally called The Merchant Marine Act of 1920, provides legal protections and benefits under admiralty law to persons working as seamen aboard vessels who are injured due to unseaworthiness of the vessel or other acts of negligence that occur aboard a vessel in navigable waters.
 The Jones Act was intended to ensure that maritime workers received compensation when they suffered injuries or illnesses due to accidents or exposure on board the vessels on which they served.
 However, unlike a workers’ compensation claim under Texas law or the laws of other states, the Jones Act provides injured maritime workers with a much broader array of benefits.

-Traditional state workers’ compensation laws provide injured or ill workers with medical care for their work-related injury or illness.
+Traditional state workers’ compensation laws provide injured or ill workers with medical care for work-related injuries or illnesses.
 Those workers get disability benefits for permanent injuries and partial wage replacement if they miss time from work.

-The Jones Act gives injured maritime workers several other benefits not all of which are available under state workers’ compensation laws.
+The Jones Act provides injured maritime workers several other benefits, not all of which are available under state workers’ compensation laws.

 - Medical care for work-related injuries and illnesses